Amanbay22/redbootcamp/README.md

 * wait some time until DB starts
 * start redbootcampl from IDEA
 * Do not forget to do `docker volume prune` after stopping docker compose stack if you need to recreate DB
+* postman collectin:
+1. create user
+2. get token
+3. use token to get announcement
+4. takeBid - endpoint to do bid